 If you are inburgeringsplichtig, and fail to register for the exam before the deadline, you will be fined.
 The hefty boete (fine) could be up to €1250.
 After paying the fine you are given two more years in which you need to pass the exam.

 Your Dutch language skills will be tested in four categories: reading, writing, speaking, and listening.
 In order to pass, you need to be fluent at level A2.
-From January 2020, the pass rate will be raised to level B1.
+From January 2021, (according to the updated information), the pass rate will be raised to level B1.

 This section assess your cultural and geographical knowledge of the Netherlands and Dutch society.